josiahls/lightbug_http/README.md

  - [ ] [Multiple simultaneous connections](https://github.com/saviorand/lightbug_http/issues/5), [parallelization and performance optimizations](https://github.com/saviorand/lightbug_http/issues/6)
  - [ ] [HTTP 2.0/3.0 support](https://github.com/saviorand/lightbug_http/issues/8)

-The plan is to get to a feature set similar to Python frameworks like [Starlette](https://github.com/encode/starlette), but with better performance.
+The plan is to reach a feature set similar to Python frameworks like [Starlette](https://github.com/encode/starlette), but with better performance.

 Our vision is to develop three libraries, with `lightbug_http` (this repo) as a starting point:
  - `lightbug_http` - Lightweight and simple HTTP framework, basic networking primitives
  - [`lightbug_api`](https://github.com/saviorand/lightbug_api) - Tools to make great APIs fast, with OpenAPI support and automated docs
  - `lightbug_web` - (release date TBD) Full-stack web framework for Mojo, similar to NextJS or SvelteKit

 The idea is to get to a point where the entire codebase of a simple modern web application can be written in Mojo.

 We don't make any promises, though -- this is just a vision, and whether we get there or not depends on many factors, including the support of the community.